pytorch/pytorch.github.io/_posts/2022-6-26-pytorch-1-12-torcharrow-functional-api-for-modules-and-nvfuser-are-now-available.md

 [FSDP API](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) helps easily scale large model training by sharding a model’s parameters, gradients and optimizer states across data parallel workers while maintaining the simplicity of data parallelism.
 The prototype version was released in PyTorch 1.11 with a minimum set of features that helped [scaling tests of models with up to 1T parameters](https://medium.com/pytorch/training-a-1-trillion-parameter-model-with-pytorch-fully-sharded-data-parallel-on-aws-3ac13aa96cff).

 In this beta release, FSDP API added the following features to support various production workloads.
 Highlights of the the newly added features in this beta release include:
-1. Universal sharding strategy API - Users can easily change between sharding strategies with a single line change, and thus compare and use DDP (only data sharding), FSDP (full model and data sharding), or Zero2 (only sharding of optimizer and gradients) to optimize memory and performance for their specific training needs.
+1. Universal sharding strategy API - Users can easily change between sharding strategies with a single line change, and thus compare and use DDP (only data sharding), FSDP (full model and data sharding), or Zero2 (only sharding of optimizer and gradients) to optimize memory and performance for their specific training needs
 2. Fine grained mixed precision policies - Users can specify a mix of half and full data types (bfloat16, fp16 or fp32) for model parameters, gradient communication, and buffers via mixed precision policies.
-Models are automatically saved in fp32 to allow for maximum portability.
+Models are automatically saved in fp32 to allow for maximum portability
-3. Transformer auto wrapping policy - allows for optimal wrapping of Transformer based models by registering the models layer class, and thus accelerated training performance.
+3. Transformer auto wrapping policy - allows for optimal wrapping of Transformer based models by registering the models layer class, and thus accelerated training performance
-4. Faster model initialization using device_id init - initialization is performed in a streaming fashion to avoid OOM issues and optimize init performance vs CPU init.
+4. Faster model initialization using device_id init - initialization is performed in a streaming fashion to avoid OOM issues and optimize init performance vs CPU init
-5. Rank0 streaming for full model saving of larger models - Fully sharded models can be saved by all GPU’s streaming their shards to the rank 0 GPU, and the model is built in full state on the rank 0 CPU for saving.
+5. Rank0 streaming for full model saving of larger models - Fully sharded models can be saved by all GPU’s streaming their shards to the rank 0 GPU, and the model is built in full state on the rank 0 CPU for saving

 For more details and example code, please checkout the [documentation](https://pytorch.org/docs/1.11/fsdp.html?highlight=fsdp#module-torch.distributed.fsdp) and the [tutorial](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html).